section-engineering-education/engineering-education/content/articles/using-text-databases-in-python/index.md

 published: true
 url: /using-text-databases-in-python/
 title: How to use Text Databases in Python
 description: This tutorial will show the reader how to use text databases in Python.
+We will read the contents of the file we will use the `json.loads()` method and convert the JSON string to a list of dictionaries.
 author: geoffrey-mungai
 date: 2021-12-23T00:00:00-19:15
 topics: [Languages]